Want to start a business in the Netherlands?

 Rotterdam Central Station

-Characteristics of all Dutch legal company forms
+Characteristics of the Dutch legal form

 Foreign entrepreneurs mostly opt for a limited company since the Dutch limited does not have any restrictions on foreign residents as owner or director.